ndmitchell/hwwg/Steps.md

 ## View local documentation.

 N: `nix-shell -p 'haskellPackages.ghcWithHoogle (p: [ p.aeson ])'` will build a local Hoogle database; local haddocks can be retrieved using `ghc-pkg field $packageName haddock-html`.

+## Deploy in a locked down environment

+E.g. a company or university, where the system administrators may have rules about distro packages or website access.